slimpotatoboy/popupads/README.md

-# Popup Banner for Flutter
+# Popup Ads for Flutter

-Popup banner is a Flutter Widget Package to show banners/ads in your flutter app using modal dialog.
-Popup Banner helps to show modal images of either local or network images.
+Popup Ads is a Flutter Widget Package to show banners/ads in your flutter app using modal dialog.
+Popup Ads helps to show modal images of either local or network images.

 ## Features